 People teaching youJ Paul Hermon

 Mech and Aerospace Engineering

 A graduate Mechanical Engineer (MEng, QUB 1987), Paul worked as a process development engineer in the electronics manufacturing industry for both Lucas Industries (Antrim) and Digital Equipment (Galway).
 Returning to Queen's in the 90s, initially as a designer of bespoke machines for automated assembly and then as an engineering and product design consultant working across a broad range of industry sectors while based in the Northern Ireland Technology Centre (NITC).
-He has been a member of academic staff in the School of Mechanical and Aerospace Engineering since 2005 and is Programme Director for the Product Design Engineering (PDE) degree.
+He has been a member of academic staff in the School of Mechanical and Aerospace Engineering since 2005 and is currently the School's Director of Education.
+He was formerly the Programme Director for the Product Design Engineering (PDE) degree.
 The objective of this degree is to produce graduates with the knowledge, skills and abilities that will enable them to act as catalysts of change in companies.
-Co-Chair of the UK & Ireland region of the CDIO Initiative; an international collaboration of over 100 leading universities spread across 5 continents which aims to reform engineering education by teaching in the context of Conceiving, Designing, Implementing and Operating a product, process or system. (http://www.cdio.org ) Co-Author of “Engineering Innovative Products: A Practical Experience” which looks at the teaching of essential skills required to enable engineering students to establish technology based companies. (http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118757734.html)
+He is Co-Chair of the UK & Ireland region of the CDIO Initiative; an international collaboration of over 100 leading universities spread across 5 continents which aims to reform engineering education by teaching in the context of Conceiving, Designing, Implementing and Operating a product, process or system. (http://www.cdio.org ) He is Co-Author of “Engineering Innovative Products: A Practical Experience” which looks at the teaching of essential skills required to enable engineering students to establish technology based companies. (http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118757734.html)

 |Large Group Teaching||10 (hours maximum)|